mehwaffle10/Waffle_Balance/README.md

 - Can fire every 15 ticks instead of every 25 ticks (every .75 seconds instead of 1.25 seconds)
 - Arrows no longer decay
 - Arrows no longer have random inaccuracy
+- Arrows no longer have 2x drag
+- Launch speed reduced from 25 to 21

 ## BUILDER SHOP